 Once you have decided to study in Ireland, it is essential to understand and arrange the required funds to support your stay.
-These include tuition fees, living expenses and accommodation, and financial requirements varying on the choice of university, course, degree level, city and available scholarships.
+These include tuition fees, living expenses and accommodation, transportation, healthcare, food, and other miscellaneous expenses.
+The overall financial requirements vary on the choice of university, course, degree level, city and available scholarships.

-Accommodation at Irish universities includes on-campus residences and off-campus private rented apartments.
+Accommodation at Ireland universities includes on-campus residences and off-campus private rented apartments.
 Accommodation costs vary depending on the following:

-Students can check the accommodation costs and availability of residences on and off campus from university websites and private providers.
+There are several accommodation options available for international students in Ireland, including university-managed on-campus accommodation, privately rented accommodation, and homestays.
 Weekly accommodation costs vary, but students can expect to spend approximately €150 to €400 on living expenses.

-Various private and public institutions provide financial aid and funding to support undergraduate and postgraduate students' study in Ireland.
+Various private and public institutions provide financial aid and funding to support undergraduate and postgraduate students studying in Ireland.
 Universities, public institutions and government programmes offer public financing in the form of scholarships, bursaries and grants.
 In contrast, private funding by way of loans is often provided by independent lenders such as banks.

-Each year a limited number of scholarships are available to students based on academic excellence or those who cannot afford to study abroad.
+Each year a limited number of international scholarships are available to students based on academic excellence or those who cannot afford to study abroad.
 While the competition can be fierce, every institution has its own eligibility criteria.
-With our comprehensive scholarship search tool, you can find details of all the scholarships available to international students at different Irish universities.

 SI-Ireland specialises in selecting the right Irish university for international students by reviewing your academic background, discussing your career goals and helping you apply.
 Our application services can help you achieve your dream of studying in Ireland.

 "My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I could not have done it without her.
 I'd recommend this service to anyone interested in taking the stress out of applying alone."